 A conviction is a tall belief

-Propagation has many outlets, and unsavoury propagation takes many forms.
+Propagation takes many forms.
 Paramahansa Yogananda (1893-1952) once said, "You don't have to believe; you can know.
-If I had a thousand mouths, I would speak through them all to convince you [Ak 111]."
+If I had a thousand mouths, I would speak through them all to convince you (1982:111)."

 He did not have a thousand mouths.
-There is reason to think that having one mouth and one tongue in it is quite enough.
+Considering dentist bills and mouth care, having one mouth and one tongue in it is quite enough.
 Moreover, having one, well unified and careful teaching is better than saying this and that and regretting parts of it after some time.
 Not regretting mishap statements and contradictions of oneself is not a good sign; it speaks of lack of consideration too, not only lack of careful thought.

 One should go for fair, central issues in the first place and a non-branding approach as far as can be.